School Science Lessons

 Caqui, (Manilkara kauki), wongi, wongai plum, leaves dark-green on the upper surface. but pale below, edible, orange-red fruit, Australian native food, wood used for carving, tropical Asia, northern, Australia, Sapotaceae

-Manilkara kauki, Wongai Plum, Daleys Fruit Tree Nursery.
+Manilkara kauki, Wongai Plum, Daleys Fruit Trees.

 Sapodilla, (Manilkara zapota), chikoo, naseberry, sapota, chiku, nispero, chicozapote tree, medium, slow growing, fruit large, brown, sweet tang pulp, flat black seeds, used fresh, sherbets, chicle polyterpene, desert fruit, | Saponin | sap causes irritation, latex chicle used in chewing gum, propagation from seeds, grafting, herbal medicine, invasive, Mexico, Southeast Asia, Sapotaceae

-Manilkara zapota, Sapodilla, Daleys Fruit Tree Nursery.
+Manilkara zapota, Sapodilla, Daleys Fruit Trees.

 Rayan, (Manilkara hexandra), represents Prachuap Khiri Khan Province, Thailand, Sapotaceae